 A walk-in closet can be a beautiful thing.
 In addition to being a great way to organize your clothes, it can be a terrific little refuge from the outside world — but not if sounds from outside the closet keep blasting in.
 What you really want is a space you can go into, close the door and focus for a few minutes of the day.

 Fortunately, there are several affordable and easy closet soundproofing options available to you.
 Here are some ideas on how to soundproof a closet that shouldn’t break the bank:

-- Install Studio Foam Bass Traps: Studio foam bass traps are foam sound absorbers specially shaped to catch unwanted low frequency sounds.
+Studio foam bass traps are foam sound absorbers specially shaped to catch unwanted low frequency sounds.
 They are commonly used in recording studios to clean up sound.
 The advantage of these is that you can drop them anywhere, so no complicated rearranging is necessary.
-Soundproof Cow even has specially designed corner acoustic foam and traps in a variety of colors to suit your closet.
+Soundproof Cow even has specially designed corner studio foam and traps in a variety of colors to suit your closet.

 View this post on Instagram

 Make the most of your walk-in closet!
 Create a space that you can go to close the door and focus for a few minutes with these tips from our blog. #SoundproofCow? .? .? .? .? .? #Soundproofing #Soundproof #SoundReinforcement #SoundAbsorption #SoundControl #SoundPanels #Sound #Acoustics #AcousticDesign #Closet #ClosetOrganization #ClosetDesign #ClosetGoals #Closets #OrganizedCloset